-With a black eye to reference the violence he incites, it’s certainly not the picture of “Hope,” Shepard Fairey’s portrait of Barack Obama, which also draws on some Pop Art conventions.
+It’s certainly not the picture of “Hope,” Shepard Fairey’s portrait of Barack Obama, which also draws on some Pop Art conventions.

-Alexandra Bruel also borrows from mass media visual sources, and in this case it’s Pop Art.
+Alexandra Bruel also borrows from mass media visual sources, and in this case, it’s Pop Art.
 This set design for British Vogue features models of Warhol’s Campbell’s Soup Cans to showcase the glittering jewelry, which serves to break down the barriers between high culture and low culture.

-04. Showcase Commonplace Objects
+04. Showcase ordinary objects

-Artists incorporated and created images of objects that were banal, commonplace, and ubiquitous: items on people’s weekly shopping list, products found in the back of a pantry, and tools stored in a cleaning cupboard.
+Artists incorporated and created images of objects that were banal, commonplace, and ubiquitous: Items on people’s weekly shopping list, products found in the back of a pantry, and tools stored in a cleaning cupboard.

-This elevation of everyday objects to high art status subverted cultural hierarchy and commented on art’s role as commodity.
+This elevation of everyday objects to high art status subverted cultural hierarchy and commented on art’s role as a commodity.
 In doing so, artists like Andy Warhol elevated everyday objects to museum status.

 The commonplace burger has become a gourmet offering in recent years and this visual identity by Kissmiklos captures that transformation as well as contrasting high culture and low culture references.